mwgabby-li/Mab/ReadMe.md

 entry point: () -> number {
     return factorial(5)
-}
+} # < The final definition's semicolon is optional.
 ```

+#### The Entry Point

+Mab programs must contain a function named `entry point` that takes no arguments and
+returns a number.\
+This entry point will be executed when the program starts.

 ### Scope

 Scope is `global` or `local`.
 If no scope is specified,
 `global` is assumed at top-level and `local` otherwise.

-`global` variables are accessible everywhere in the file after the function
-where they are defined.
+`global` variables are accessible everywhere in the file after the location they are defined.

 ### Type